Honda CR-V 2012-2016: problems and fixes, fuel economy, engine, interior photos

 Engine: The 2012-2014 CR-V has a proven 2.4L DOHC i-VTEC K24 engine with 185 horsepower and 163 lb-ft of torque.
 It's a fairly simple engine with a conventional fuel injection.
 It has been used in many Honda vehicles and is known to last long with regular care.

 With the 2015 facelift, the CR-V received the new K24W Earth Dreams engine.
 It has a higher compression ratio (11.1:1) and a direct fuel injection.
 It's also rated at 185 horsepower, but offers more torque: 181 lb-ft.
 In a direct fuel injection, the fuel is injected under much higher pressure directly into the combustion chamber to improve fuel efficiency.
 Mechanically it means a different engine design and an added high-pressure fuel pump that is mounted on the engine and driven by the exhaust camshaft.
+Read also: Pros and cons of buying a car with Direct Injection.

 In terms of maintenance, it's important to maintain the proper oil level for both engines.
 The Honda Maintenance Minder does not monitor the engine oil level.
 Driving low on oil might cause the engine to wear faster.